1981 Stanley Cup playoffs: Playoff bracket

+The NHL used "re-seeding" instead of a fixed bracket playoff system: in each round, the highest remaining seed was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.

+Each series in the Preliminary Round was played in a best-of-five format while each series in the other three rounds were played in a best-of-seven format.

 Preliminary round

 (1) New York Islanders vs. (16) Toronto Maple Leafs

 The New York Islanders, the defending 1980 Stanley Cup champions, entered the playoffs as the regular season, Campbell Conference, and Patrick Division champions, earning 110 points.
 The Toronto Maple Leafs earned 71 points during the regular season to finish sixteenth overall in the league.
 This was the second playoff meeting between these two teams, with the only previous meeting being the 1978 Stanley Cup Quarterfinals, where Toronto defeated the Islanders in seven games.
 The Islanders won three of the four games in this year's regular season series.

 Toronto was swept in the opening round of the playoffs for the second consecutive year.
-New York's series-clinching win in game three was the first (and to date only until the bubble in the 2020 playoffs) time that the Islanders have won a playoff game in Toronto, and this was also only the second (and to date, last) victory that a road team has ever earned in the three series between these two franchises.
+New York's series-clinching win in game three was the first (and to date only until the bubble in the 2020 playoffs) time that the Islanders have won a playoff game in Toronto, and this was the second (and to date, last) victory that a road team has ever earned in the three series between these two franchises.
 As of 2019, this series marks the only time that the Islanders have defeated Toronto in the Stanley Cup playoffs.
 In game one, the Islanders scored three times on the power play, and Bryan Trottier scored twice and added three assists in a decisive 9–2 victory.
 The Islanders dominance of the Maple Leafs continued in game two, as Trottier recorded a hat trick in a 5-1 Islanders win.
 The Islanders jumped all over the Maple Leafs quickly in game three, by jumping out to a 5–0 lead after the first period.
 The Maple Leafs and Islanders traded goals in the second period 19 seconds apart.
 Game three ended in a series-clinching 6-1 Islanders victory.